vueuse/vueuse/packages/core/onKeyStroke/index.md

 # onKeyStroke

 Listen for keyboard key being stroked.
+This package is using useEventListener to register the key events.
+The listener will be automatically removed but the composable returns a cleanup function that you can call at any time to manually remove the listener.

 ## Usage